braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/push_notifications/android/integration/baidu_integration.md

 ![][29]

-On the following page, enter your app package name (e.g. `com.braze.sample`) and specify whether to cache messages and, if so, how long (in hours).
+On the following page, enter your app package name (e.g., `com.braze.sample`) and specify whether to cache messages and, if so, how long (in hours).
 This indicates to Baidu how long to continue to attempt sending messages to offline users.
 Click **保存设置** (save settings) to save.

 ![][39]